beautiful-orca/JAudioSync/README.md

     - What if every playing device (raspi) is connected to a mobile phone wifi hotspot to sync ntp.org time seperately
     - Tailscale VPN connection for network commands (script control)
 - Server and Client model
-    - Auto-discovery, based on hostnames (server "leader" scans for hostnames "member[n]"?
+    - Auto-discovery, based on hostnames (server "leader" scans for hostnames "member[n]")
     - NTP Server on leader
         - might sync time from internet (mobile [phone] wifi hotspot with 4G internet), de.pool.ntp.org
     - Command control server, "leader" copies comands it gets and distributes them to every member by discovered hostnames